Rwanda

 1992

-The militias Interahamwe, movement of young people affiliated to the MRND, are created.
+The militias Interahamwe, a movement of young people affiliated with the MRND, are created.
 These militias are joined in their fight against the "Tutsi enemy" by a racist party, the Coalition for the Defense of the Republic (CDR).

 (March)